influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withRecurseMode(recurseMode)
 ```

-If mode is set, apply the permission recursively into the artifact if it is a folder
+"If mode is set, apply the permission recursively into the artifact if it is a folder"

 ### fn spec.templateDefaults.data.source.artifactPaths.withSubPath